Candle Color Meanings: POTENT Properties and Uses of Colors

 Light Yellow Candles in shades of egg yellow, custard yellow, banana yellow, etc. When yellow is a pastel shade, it represents the same magic as bright yellow but with a calmer tone.
 Don’t need a BURST of energy but just a slight amount?
 Use pastel yellows instead.
 Also use for gentle communication, new friendship, new opportunity, success and mental clarity.

 What witch or pagan doesn’t love the color green?
 It’s the color of the earth: plants, trees, herbs, etc. It’s also the color of the heart chakra (that’s right, the heart chakra is green not red).
 Therefore green magic properties include: unconditional love, Mother Earth, abundance, growth, resurrection, youth, good luck, health, connection to fae and the old gods, and balance.

-How to Cast SIMPLE Color Magic
+How to Cast SIMPLE Candle and Color Magic

 There are so many ways to use color in your magical practice.
 Let’s talk about the fact that color is in literally everything we do.
 It’s all around us.
 It’s a part of us.
 So what not think about the colors you use in your spells and rituals?
 Here’s some ways to incorporate color magic into your practice:

 - Match your candle colors to your spell or ritual intentions (obviously)